 Returning for just two weeks in August, Somerset House‘s iconic Fountain Court will be transformed into a giant cinema.
-Putting on a variety of films under the night sky, the screenings will feature some of the best films ever made, from Inception (10 August) to children’s favourite Sleeping Beauty (19 August) and Luca Guadagnino’s recent Call Me By Your Name (20 August).
-General sale starts 18 May, to book tickets and see schedule visit
+Putting on a variety of films under the night sky, the screenings will feature films like God’s Own Deodora, Straight Outta Compton and The Matrix, with each night including a live DJ set inspired by the film’s soundtrack.
+Beanbags are available to book for maximum comfort levels.
+8-21 August.

-Popping up everywhere from Alexandra Palace to Wimbledon Park, Luna Cinema are screening classics from The Goonies (May 23) to Dirty Dancing (June 23) and Romeo + Juliet (27 June).
+Popping up in green spaces across the city from Alexandra Palace to Wimbledon Park, Luna Cinema are back with some great classics this summer, from Mean Girls to Forrest Gump.
 Depending on the venue, visitors can bring their own chairs and blankets, or take a seat on the ones provided; but not before grabbing a beverage from The Luna Bar.
-Beer, wine or bubbles, they’ve got you covered.
-Recent films such as Dunkirk (June 7), Blade Runner 2049 (July 13) and Paddington 2 (August 19) will be shown too.
-They also have a screening family-friendly classics during the day and a for those who want to escape the hustle and bustle of city life and watch an award-winning film on Brighton Beach.
-What more could you want?
-For timings and venues, visit .
+They also have a screening family-friendly classics during the day in venues like Dulwich Park and Hampton Court Palace.
+Summer season runs until the end of September.

 Inflatable screens will be popping up in venues across the city from July to September.
 Film screenings include feel-good rom coms like Notting Hill and 10 Things I Hate About You, alongside newer releases including Bohemian Rhapsody and Get Out.
 We recommend their premium seats which come with chairs for the ultimate in comfort.
 Otherwise, go full al fresco, pack your softest blanket and settle in with some popcorn.
 July-September.